 Enter our road trip checklist.
 We’ve condensed all our experience into this one mega-post to make sure you know what to bring on your next adventure.

-We’ll talk about some mandatory items, like a First Aid Kit, as well as some fun road trip essentials, like this amazing book, to help pass the time.
+We’re talking what to bring on a road trip: road trip necessities, like a first aid kit, as well as some fun road trip essentials, like this amazing book, to help pass the time.

 Afterward, we’ll share with you some road trip packing tips and tricks to help you maximize space and make your trip as stress-free as possible.

 We’re also including a printable road trip packing list for your convenience.
-This way you can go over all of your gear and double check if everything is set.
+This way you can go over all of your road trip gear and double-check if everything is set.